 Raven earned her master’s degree in counseling from the College of William & Mary and her bachelor’s degree in psychology from James Madison University.
 With over 12 years of clinical experience, she has primarily worked in outpatient settings providing individual and group community based counseling to adults both in person and via telehealth.
 Her practice style is accepting, person centered, trauma informed, and strengths based.
 Raven's professional interests include anxiety, depression, addiction, codependency, identity and self-esteem, stress management, meditation, and breath-work.

-Gina Dorn-Niebur, MA, Resident in Counseling
+Melody Becker, MA, Resident in Counseling

 Make a free website with Yola